paterik/udacity-ios-on-the-map/README.md

 ![all locations](github/media/otm_list_01.png)  |  ![your locations](github/media/otm_list_02.png)

 ### ListView Controls
 *Behind each of the sliding rows you can find a menu.
-If this location a location belonging to you, you are able to edit, delete or jump to your provided mediaURL / student location profile.
+If this location is a location belonging to you, you are able to edit, delete or jump to your provided mediaURL / student location profile.
 If the row entry is a location of  an other student you can visit the corresponding student profile by click on the link*

 ShortMenu to student             |  ShortMenu to your location :-------------------------:|:-------------------------: